Lucas Cavallini: International career

 Cavallini launched his international career for Canada at 18 years old, debuting for the U-20 team in 2011 during the CONCACAF U-20 Championship in Guatemala.
 Cavallini earned three call-ups to Canada's U-23 National team.

 Cavallini's performance, along with the fact that he "plays in a different type of league (down in Uruguay)", according to head coach Stephen Hart, earned him his first call up to the senior roster to face Trinidad & Tobago in a friendly match on August 13, 2012.
 Cavallini debuted for Canada as a second-half substitute for Terry Dunfield against Trinidad, a 2–0 victory.

 Cavallini made his World Cup qualifying debut in Canada's 8–1 loss to Honduras.
 Following that match, he declined a call-up from interim coach Colin Miller for the 2013 Gold Cup, citing personal reasons.
 Then coach Benito Floro gave an interview in October 2014 where he elaborated on Cavallini, saying that he had reached out to the player and had not heard back from him.
 Floro however pointed out that there is a place in the team for him in the future.
 In May 2015, Cavallini stated in an interview with Tenfield that he regretted becoming cap-tied to Canada.

 Despite his comments, Cavallini was called up to face Ghana in an October 2015 friendly.
-In an interview regarding his return to the national team, Cavallini stated that he never said he wouldn't play for Les Rouges again, and that his comments were wrongly translated.
+In an interview regarding his return to the national team, Cavallini stated that he did not say he would never play for Les Rouges again, and that his comments were wrongly translated.
 He mentioned that his lack of appearances were related to personal matters and timing including the birth of his daughter.